 The idea of ‘set and forget’ client partnerships no longer exists, especially within affinity insurance partnerships.
 When looking at each unique business scenario, we need to work with partners to understand the various ways that their business is attracting customers and earning revenue; as well as where it is losing sales.
 With in-depth understanding of the customers’ buying journey, we are able to work with partners to identify the key areas for revenue optimisation.

-If we look at today’s online businesses – the trend of consumers making digital payments is ever increasing whilst smart companies rush to maximise their piece of the pie.
-In Hong Kong SAR, close to US$17 billion in digital transactions were made on 2020 and expected to increase 1.3 times in 2023, showing an annual growth rate of 10.4% (Statista).
+If we looked at today’s online businesses – the trend of consumers making digital payments is ever increasing whilst smart companies rush to maximise their piece of the pie.
+In Singapore, a total US$9 billion in digital transactions were made in 2017 and expected to double in 2022, showing an annual growth rate of 12.4% (Statista).
 Whilst the numbers are appealing, most businesses in Asia are not operating at their potential to convert online visitors into customers; as well as their potential for increasing customer spend during the buying cycle.

 In order to do this effectively, companies need to focus on customer journey mapping, personal solutions, testing, refining and optimisation.